Alberto Frezza: Early life and education

 Alberto Frezza was born in Milan, Italy, and raised in Addis Ababa, Ethiopia.
 At 15, he returned to Italy to attend high school.

 He graduated from the Acting for Film program at the New York Film Academy.

 Career

 In 2008, he made his acting debut in the short film Pills.
 In 2011, he appeared in the fifth episode of Charlie's Angels, as Wyatt Rice.
 In 2016, he appeared as Deputy Garrett Sykes in the Freeform drama series Dead of Summer.
-In 2017, Frezza was cast as a recurring character in the Grey's Anatomy spin-off television series Station 19.
+In 2017, Frezza was cast as a main character in the Grey's Anatomy spin-off television series Station 19.
 He also appeared in The Flight Attendant as Enrico.

 Personal life

-Frezza speaks Amharic, and has an older sister.
+Frezza speaks Amharic, Italian and English, and has two older sisters.
 In February 2021, Frezza revealed that he had been diagnosed with cancer.
 He underwent chemotherapy at the National Tumor Institute in Milan and has since fully recovered.
 He is a supporter of the Italian football team Juventus.